GuilhermeTorq/GameMix/README.md

 How to play:
 The game will ask what genre you what the word to be, and then will randomly select a list of words previously inserted(that you can change) and display an underscore on representing each letter while skipping spaces(this works with words that have spaces).

 You will then play a letter and if you get it correct, it will display that letter only and the rest will stay as underscores.
-If you are wrong, then a hangman will happear, and if you reach 6 wrong answers you lose.
+If you are wrong, a hangman will happear, and if you reach 6 wrong answers you lose.

 The winner will be decided if you get all letters correct with 1 or more lives remaining.